VerbalExpressions/JSVerbalExpressions/README.md

 This will generate a minified version of VerbalExpressions.js (aptly named VerbalExpressions.min.js) in a _dist_ folder.

     $ grunt build

+A source map will also be created in the same folder, so you can use the original unminified source file (copied to _dist_ as well) for debugging purposes.

 ## Examples